datalimited/ensembles/text/figs.md

 \begin{center}
 \includegraphics[width=3.7in]{../figs/fig3.pdf}
-\caption{Performance of individual and ensemble models fitted to a dataset of known population status.
-The x-axis represents within-population
+\caption{Performance of individual and ensemble models fitted to a dataset with known population statuses.
-innaccuracy: median absolute relative error.
+The x-axis represents within-population innaccuracy: median absolute relative error.
 The y-axis represents across-population Spearman rank-order correlation.
-The colour shading represents bias in relative error: white points are unbiased, blue points methods that predict \bbmsy\\ values that are too high, red points represent methods that predict \bbmsy\\ values that are too low.
 The top-left corner contains methods with the best performance across the two metrics.
+The colour shading represents bias in relative error: white points are unbiased, blue points represent methods that predict \bbmsy\\ values that are too high, red points represent methods that predict \bbmsy\\ values that are too low.
 These performance metrics are derived from the data in Fig.~\ref{fig:sim-hexagon} and based on repeated three-fold cross-validation testing.}
 \label{fig:performance-sim}
 \end{center}
 \end{figure}